jarom77/rubiks/README.md

 typedef enum {Enigma, Basic} SolveMethod;
 ```

-> Be sure to add it at the beginning of the list! (so it's the first one listed.)
+**Important!!** Be sure to add your method at the beginning of the list! (so it's the first one listed.)
 Otherwise you'll have to tweak other scripts.

 Then you add it to `rubiks_solve.cpp`: